Policies

 Managing programs is a function of Library operational duties.
 Library staff perform these duties under the direction of the Executive Library Director.

-The Library's Citizen Review Request Policy is an opportunity for customers to advocate for substantive policy and operational changes around all Library service, including programs.
-The Board of Trustees exercises oversight through budget stewardship, direction of the Library's business plan, and performance evaluation of the Executive Library Director.
+Citizen Review Request Policy is an opportunity for customers to advocate for substantive policy and operational changes around all Library service, including programs.
+The Board of Trustees exercises oversight through budget stewardship, direction of the Library's business plan and review of Library policies, and performance evaluation of the Executive Library Director in following the laws of the State, the Constitution, and implementing the policies adopted by the Board of Trustees.
+Any program Review Request will not be reviewed based on the perceived value or lack of value of any particular program or service, and rather, in keeping with the law, shall be reviewed within the overall policy direction from the Board of Trustees to the Executive Library Director and staff.

 Communication